commitdev/zero-backend-go/templates/README.md

 The SQL scripts need to follow Flyway naming convention [here](https://flywaydb.org/documentation/concepts/migrations.html#sql-based-migrations), which allow you to create different types of migrations:
 * Versioned - These have a numerically incrementing version id and will be kept track of by Flyway.
 Only versions that have not yet been applied will be run during the migration process.
 * Undo - These have a matching version to a versioned migration and can be used to undo the effects of a migration if you need to roll back.
-* Repeatable - These will be run whenenver their content changes.
+* Repeatable - These will be run whenever their content changes.
 This can be useful for seeding data or updating views or functions.

 Here are some example migrations: